 NOTE 2: Such mechanism is needed for AI/ML application to determine an in-time transfer of AI/ML model.

-5G system shall be able to provide event alerting to an authorized 3rd party, together with a predicted time of the event (e.g., alerting about traffic congestion or UE moving into/out of a different geographical area).

-NOTE 3: A 3rd party AI/ML application may use the prediction information to minimize disturbance in the transfer of learning data and AI/ML model data.

 The 5G system shall be able to expose aggregated QoS parameter values for a group of UEs to an authorized service provider.

 The 5G system shall be able to support an authorised 3rd party to change aggregated QoS parameter values associated with a group of UEs, e.g. UEs of a FL group.